 Automatically triggered when Aang’s survival is threatened or when he is under severe emotional duress, the Avatar spirit that is eternally reincarnated into each cycle of the elements is depicted as a powerful and unstoppable force throughout the show.
 Drawing from four elements motif of the show, the Avatar spirit is a combination of the tornado, the tsunami, the earthquake, and the volcanic eruption.
 It is a literal force of nature, capable of great acts of creation and destruction.
 But it is also primal in its essence; it cares nothing for the concerns and morality of humanity.
-It is made clear in the show that the power of the undiluted and uncontrolled Avatar spirit cannot be harnessed for personal or national gain; attempts to deliberately trigger it generally end in disaster.
+It is made clear in the show that the power of the undiluted and uncontrolled Avatar spirit cannot be harnessed for personal or national gain; attempts to deliberately trigger it generally end in disaster (The Avatar State).

 What makes the Avatar a force for balance and ethical action is the human component.
 A fully realized Avatar embodies both the vast elemental powers of nature and humanity’s gifts of selfhood and choice.
 In the series finale Avatar Aang, Aang was able to temper the powers of the Avatar Spirit with his own principles and morals.
 The central conflict of the series was not brought to an end solely through the actions of a wrathful power, but also through the compassion, benevolence, and mercy of the human spirit.
 One of my favourite scenes is when Aang becomes a fully realized Avatar to use his incredible powers not for destruction or meting out justice, but to heal and soothe the damage upon on the landscape that was caused by the conflict with Fire Nation airships.

 For me, this is one of the most powerful, poignant, and important moments in the show.
 The completion of Aang’s journey into a fully-realized Avatar represents a reconciliation between natural and cultural forces within a single person.
 Power is tempered by understanding and control.
 Action is governed by ethical considerations.
 Control over the physical world is not used to destroy or kill, but rather to heal and cleanse.
-As the Avatar, he uses both his powers derived from nature along with the morals he derived from his culture to become a positive and ethical force for the creation of a more sustainable, just, and peaceful world.
+As the Avatar, Aang uses both his powers derived from nature along with the morals derived from culture to become a positive force for the creation of a more sustainable, just, and peaceful world.